-- Improving ankle movement helps prevent ankle injuries.
+- Increasing ankle mobility can help prevent ankle injuries.

 The seated 90/90 with IR/ER trains an important component of hip mobility — internal and external rotation.
 Without proper hip rotation, it’s difficult to balance and walk, let alone squat and deadlift.

 A lack of hip internal rotation makes sports and activities like squats that need deep hip flexion difficult.
 The body will compensate for a lack of hip rotation, leading to injuries like possible hip injuries over time.

 How to Do the Seated 90/90 Hip IR/ER with Reach